 Our Czech Torah

 We are privileged and honored to be guardians of a 200 year-old Torah from Czechoslovakia which was rescued from the Holocaust.
 Our Torah Scroll, known as Czech Memorial Scroll #770, is one of 1,564 Czech Torahs found after WWII.
 Our Scroll dates back to the early 1800s and is one of eighteen scrolls from the Jewish community in Sedlčany, Czechoslovakia, located 60 km south of Prague in Central Bohemia.
-Currently marred by missing letters and seams that need to be re-sewn, it remains undeniably beautiful.

 All of the Czech Torah Scrolls have now been distributed by the Memorial Scrolls Trust to Jewish communities around the world, where they participate in Jewish life.The tragedy of these extraordinary scrolls is that they are often the only surviving relics of some 153 Czech Jewish communities whose members were deported and exterminated in the Nazi death camps during the Second World War.
 In the years after the war, a legend spread that the Nazis had planned to create a ‘Museum to an Extinct Race’.
 According to the MST, this has little foundation in fact.
 They do know that a pious group of Jews from Prague’s Jewish community worked to bring artifacts and Jewish possessions of all kinds from Bohemia and Moravia to what had become the Central Jewish Museum in Prague.
 Here they preserved what little remained of Jewish communities, previously at the mercy of plunderers.
 The MST believes this Jewish initiative was directly responsible for the subsequent conservation of the scrolls.
 All the curators at the Museum were eventually transported to Terezin and Auschwitz.